martinvonz/jj/docs/technical/concurrency.md

 both locations but with a "?" after the name, and `jj status` will also inform the user about the conflict.

+Note that, for now, there are known bugs in this area.
+Most notably, with the Git backend, [repository corruption is possible because the backend is not entirely lock-free](https://github.com/martinvonz/jj/issues/2193).
+If you know about the bug, it is relatively easy to recover from.

+Moreover, such use of Jujutsu is not currently thoroughly tested, especially in the context of [co-located repositories](../glossary.md#co-located-repos).
+While the contents of commits should be safe, concurrent modification of a repository from different computers might conceivably lose some branch pointers.
+Note that, unlike in pure Git, losing a branch pointer does not lead to losing commits.

+## Operation log

 The most important piece in the lock-free design is the "operation log".
 That is what allows us to detect and merge concurrent operations.

-## Operation log

 The operation log is similar to a commit DAG (such as in [Git's object model](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects)),